curious-toad/demort-shop/terms-conditions.md

 ### Summary

 De Mort is a trading and business name for Fleur Greenfield, UK-based freelance artist and designer.
 All works and content produced on this site www.demort.co.uk are copyrighted and remain solely the property (intellectual and physical) of Fleur Greenfield.
-No content can be reproduced without prior written permission.&nbsp;
+No content can be reproduced, copied or modified without prior written permission.&nbsp;

 ### 1\.
 Terms